bwlewis/rthreejs/README.md

 ## NOTE!

-These examples generally run best in WebGL-enabled browsers.
-Either Firefox or Chrome generally produce the best experience.
-We do try to maintain reasonable support for non-WebGL equipped browsers in the package, but the performance and rendering quality will generally be inferior to WebGL visualizations.
+These examples generally run best in WebGL-enabled browsers, including at least Chrome, Firefox, and recent versions of Internet Explorer.
+We do try to maintain basic support for non-WebGL equipped browsers in the package, but the performance and rendering quality will generally be inferior to WebGL visualizations.

 ## Examples